2qx/grpc-bchrpc-browser/docs_bchrpc/README.md

 <a name="pb.GetHeadersRequest"></a>

 ### GetHeadersRequest
-Request headers using a list of known block hashes
+Request headers using a list of known block hashes.

 | Field | Type | Label | Description |